priprii/FFXIVPlugins/README.md

 > [!NOTE]
 > This plugin is currently a beta version, some features are not yet implemented.
-> The UI has options that will be coming in the next update, so don't panic when you notice something not working as intended. =w=

 Current Features:
-- Trigger counter & emote reactions when an instigator performs either a selection of emotes or any emote.
+- Trigger counter & emote/text reactions when an instigator either performs a selection of emotes, or sends a message with specific phrases.
+- Reaction queueing, for performing multiple reactions in a single trigger with delay/duration
+- Option to prevent consecutive triggers from interrupting a previous triggered reaction
 - Conditions for triggering reactions depending on:
   - Who the instigator/receiver are.
 (Specific player, self, others, all)
   - How the instigator/receiver relate to you.
 (Eg. Friend/Party/Mare Synced)
   - The status of the instigator/receiver (AFK, Busy, RPing etc)
-- Display counter as an Honorific title with custom template per trigger, or share counter with another trigger.
+- Display counter as an Honorific title/toast/echo message with custom template per trigger, or share counter with another trigger.
 - Variable counter frequency
 - Option for maintaining facing direction for emote reactions.
 (Useful for things like spank emote reaction =w=)
 - Emote reaction can also be set to copy the same emote performed by the instigator.